BeatrizOliveiraPimenta/BeatrizOliveiraPimenta/README.md

 * Student of Systems Analysis and Development at Unip
 * Currently focusing on strengthening my skills in data analysis and processing
 * Brazilian
-* ⚡Fun fact: I enjoy sewing and exploring new hobbies
+* Fun fact⚡: I enjoy sewing and exploring new hobbies

 <br><br>
 ## 👩‍💻Languages e Tools: